Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Developers: Collaborator.
 Team Leaders: Reader.
 - [ ] Developers: Contributor.
 Team Leaders: Owner.
 - [ ] Developers: Contributor.
 Team Leaders: Collaborator.

+### Your company has a project in Azure DevOps for a new web application.
+You need to ensure that when code is checked in, a build runs automatically.
+Solution: From the Pre-deployment conditions settings of the release pipeline, you select Batch changes while a build is in progress.
+Does this meet the goal?

+- [ ] Yes.
+- [x] No.

+### Your company has a project in Azure DevOps for a new web application.
+You need to ensure that when code is checked in, a build runs automatically.
+Solution: From the Pre-deployment conditions settings of the release pipeline, you select After stage.
+Does this meet the goal?

+- [ ] Yes.
+- [x] No.

+### Your company uses Azure DevOps for the build pipelines and deployment pipelines of Java-based projects.
+You need to recommend a strategy for managing technical debt.
+Which two actions should you include in the recommendation?

+- [ ] Configure post-deployment approvals in the deployment pipeline.
+- [x] Configure pre-deployment approvals in the deployment pipeline.
+- [x] Integrate Azure DevOps and SonarQube.
+- [ ] Integrate Azure DevOps and Azure DevTest Labs.

+### Your company deploys applications in Docker containers.
+You want to detect known exploits in the Docker images used to provision the Docker containers.
+You need to integrate image scanning into the application lifecycle.
+The solution must expose the exploits as early as possible during the application lifecycle.
+What should you configure?

+- [x]  a task executed in the continuous integration pipeline and a scheduled task that analyzes the image registry.
+- [ ] manual tasks performed during the planned phase and the deployment phase.
+- [ ] a task executed in the continuous deployment pipeline and a scheduled task against a running production container.
+- [ ] a task executed in the continuous integration pipeline and a scheduled task that analyzes the production container.

+### Your company uses a Git repository in Azure Repos to manage the source code of a web application.
+The master branch is protected from direct updates.
+Developers work on new features in the topic branches.
+Because of the high volume of requested features, it is difficult to follow the history of the changes to the master branch.
+You need to enforce a pull request merge strategy.
+The strategy must meet the following requirements: Consolidate commit histories.
+Merge the changes into a single commit.
+Which merge strategy should you use in the branch policy?

+- [x] squash merge.
+- [ ] fast-forward merge.
+- [ ] Git fetch.
+- [ ] no-fast-forward merge

+### Your company has an on-premises Bitbucket Server that is used for Git-based source control.
+The server is protected by a firewall that blocks inbound Internet traffic.
+You plan to use Azure DevOps to manage the build and release processes.
+Which two components are required to integrate Azure DevOps and Bitbucket?
+Each correct answer presents part of the solution.
+NOTE: Each correct selection is worth one point.

+- [ ] a deployment group
+- [ ] a Microsoft-hosted agent
+- [ ] service hooks
+- [x] a self-hosted agent
+- [x] an External Git service connection